nasaarmas/pmaports-alioth/README.md

 *The breakthrough:* After changing `CONFIG_EFI_ZBOOT` to `n`, it started working!
 Since the phone is missing EFI, this part was never being decompressed - and that was the biggest issue with the config.
 UART logs showing missing DTB pointed at the decompression issue and further confirms that the phone doesn't have EFI.

-## 4. Getting UART Logs
+# 4. Getting UART Logs

 UART logs were configured before the elish defconfig was discovered as working.
-Because the nikroks defconfig failed pretty early, the only logs visible in early work were **Android BootLoader (ABL) logs** - which is still cool.
+Because the nikroks defconfig failed pretty early, the only logs visible in early work were **Android BootLoader (ABL) logs**, which is still cool.

+ - Dumps can be found [here](uart_logs).

-### 4.1.
+## 4.1.
 Finding UART Pins on the PCB

 [pmOS wiki for xiaomi poco F3](https://wiki.postmarketos.org/wiki/Xiaomi_POCO_F3_(xiaomi-alioth)) already contains info about UART TX location.